ucb-152/lab6/README.md

 python tester.py --record
 ```

 If the script says you have met the minimum performance requirements on the full fleet of tests, you are done!
-Make sure to add the results file to your GitHub repository before submitting to Gradescope.
+Make sure to add the file to your GitHub repository before submitting to Gradescope.
 ```bash
 git add results/execution_times.json
 ```